Wildboar-Software/directory/doc/env.md

 Meerkat DSA does not validate environment variable values.
 If you supply invalid values, you will get unspecified behavior.

-## AUTH_LEVEL_LOCAL_QUALIFIER_POINTS_FOR_TLS

-The "points" that are added to the `localQualifier` component of the calculated `AuthenticationLevel` of a user.
-This can be used to "tip the scale" to enable a user to access an item that it would otherwise not be able to.
-For instance, this can be used to prohibit a user's access to reading an entry unless TLS is used.

 ## DATABASE_URL

 **Required**.
 A database URL indicating the database to which Meerkat DSA must